lacameralab/HMM-spikes/README.md

     - src/utils/ contains other functions used in the demo, including functions used for plotting.
     AIC.m and BIC.m are provided in this folder.
 They are not used in demo, but are needed for model selection.

-    - data/ contains the example data used in the demo.
+    - data/ contains the example data used in the demos.

 ## Comments: